- Darwin location, Full Time (Fixed Term)

 We want you to be proud of both the work you do and of who you work for!
 Follow your path at Danila Dilba - where every person matters.

-Please ensure that you address the selection criteria and provide a current resume.
+Please ensure that you provide a covering letter addressing the selection criteria and a current resume.

-For further information, please contact Mathews David on 0408 732 209 or at Mathews.David@ddhs.org.au
+For further information, please contact Tiana McCoy on 08 8942 5400 or at Tiana.McCoy@ddhs.org.au

 Applications close: 10 August 2020